 In an Atlantic tuna purse seine off Stellwagen Bank, one minke whale was reported caught and released uninjured in 1991(D. Beach, NMFS NE Regional Office, pers. comm.) and in 1996.
 The minke caught during 1991 escaped after a crew member cut the rope that was wrapped around the tail.
 The minke whale caught during 1996 escaped by diving beneath the net (Table 2).
-The tuna purse seine fishery occurring between Cape Hatteras and Cape Cod is directed at small and medium bluefin and skip jack for the camning industry, while the fishery north of Cape Cod is directed at large medium and giant bluefin tuna (NMFS 1995).
+The tuna purse seine fishery occurring between Cape Hatteras and Cape Cod is directed at small and medium bluefin and skipjack for the canning industry, while the fishery north of Cape Cod is directed at large medium and giant bluefin tuna (NMFS 1995).
 These two fisheries are entirely separate from other Atlantic tuna purse seine fisheries.
 Spotter aircraft were used to locate fish schools.
 The official start date, set by regulation, was August 15.
 Individual vessel quotas (IVQs) and a limited access system prevent a derby fishery situation.
 Catch rates for large mediums and giant tuna are high and consequently, the season usually only lasts a few weeks.
 The 1996 regulations allocated 250 MT (5 IVQs) with a minimum of 90% giants and 10% large mediums.

 Limited observer data are available for the Atlantic tuna purse seine fishery.
 Out of 45 total trips made in 1996, 43 trips (95.6%) were observed.
 Forty-four sets were made on the 43 observed trips and all sets were observed.
 A total of 136 days were covered.
 No trips were observed during 1997 through 1999.
+Two trips (seven hauls) were observed in October 2000 in the Great South Channel region.
+Four trips were observed in September 2001.
+No marine mammals were observed taken during these trips.
+If there are no minke whale takes during 2002, then this section will be put into the "Earlier Interactions" section, because there will be no takes observed within the previous five years.

-Gulf of Maine and Mid-Atlantic Lobster Trap/Pot Fishery
+Gulf of Maine and mid-Atlantic Lobster Trap/Pot Fishery

-The strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, reported seven minke whale mortalities and serious injuries that were attributed to the lobster fishery during 1990 to 1994, 1 in 1990 (may be serious injury), 2 in 1991 (one mortality and one serious injury), 2 in 1992 (both mortalities), 1 in 1993 (serious injury) and 1 in 1994 (mortality) (1997 List of Fisheries 62FR33, January 2, 1997).
+The strandings and entanglement database, maintained by the New England Aquarium and the Northeast Regional Office/NMFS, reported seven minke whale mortalities and serious injuries that were attributed to the lobster fishery during 1990 to 1994; 1 in 1990 (may be serious injury), 2 in 1991 (one mortality and one serious injury), 2 in 1992 (both mortalities), 1 in 1993 (serious injury) and 1 in 1994 (mortality) (1997 List of Fisheries 62FR33, January 2, 1997).
 The one confirmed minke whale mortality during 1995 was attributed to the lobster fishery (Tables 3 and 4).
 No confirmed mortalities or serious injuries of minke whales occurred in 1996.
 From the four confirmed 1997 records, one minke whale mortality was attributed to the lobster trap fishery.
-No fishery could be attributed to the other three 1997 minke mortalities (see unknown fisheries).
-No minke whale mortalities were attributed to a fishery for 1998 (Tables 3 and 4).
-None of the five confirmed minke whale mortalities in 1999 were attributed to this fishery (Tables 3 and 4).
+No minke whale mortalities were attributed to this fishery for other years.